finalverse/mutsea-o/README.md

 OpenSim, as well as how to report bugs, and participate in the OpenSim project can always be found at http://opensimulator.org.

-Thanks for trying OpenSim, we hope it is a pleasant experience.
+Thanks for trying MutSea, we hope it is a pleasant experience.